Checkmk/ansible-collection-checkmk.general/README.md

 For information about the structure and organization of this repository have a look at [STRUCTURE.md](docs/STRUCTURE.md).

+You can find playbooks, demonstrating several aspects of this collection in the folder [playbooks/demo/](playbooks/demo/).

 ## Included content

 <!--start collection content-->